yofti/sdc-kubernetes/README.md

 2. Edit the file *etc/sdc-config.yaml*
 	* On line 7, find the entry *.dockerconfigjson*.
 Add your quay.io secret.
 	* On line 17, find the entry *sysdigcloud.license*.
 Add the contents of your license (uri) file.
 	* All configurable parameters for this applications are in this file.
+Edit what you see fit.
 3. `cd aws` or `cd gke` depending on your cloud provider.
 4. Run ./install.sh